LisaKatharina/CSSR_ResearchProposal/README.md

 # Second Pair Assignment by Christopher Cosler and Lisa Schmid
 Course MPP-E1180: Introduction to Collaborative Social Science Data Analysis

 Any feedback, comments, and ideas are encouraged.
-Please send them to <ahref="mailto:c.cosler@mpp.hertie-school.org">Christopher Cosler</a> or <ahref="mailto:lisa.schmid@mpp.hertie-school.org">Lisa Schmid</a> or submit a pull request.
+Please send them to <a href="mailto:c.cosler@mpp.hertie-school.org">Christopher Cosler</a> or <a href="mailto:lisa.schmid@mpp.hertie-school.org">Lisa Schmid</a> or submit a pull request.

 ## Instructions and background information on our repository: